Sesame Street: History

 At its 50th anniversary in 2019, Sesame Street had produced over 4,500 episodes, two feature-length movies (Follow That Bird in 1985 and The Adventures of Elmo in Grouchland in 1999), 35 TV specials, 200 home videos, and 180 albums.
 Beginning that year, digitized versions of the show's full archive of episodes were donated to the American Archive of Public Broadcasting, viewable on site at the library's locations, with five episodes available for viewing online.
 Its YouTube channel has over 24 million subscribers.
 It was announced in October 2019 that first-run episodes will move to HBO Max beginning with the show's 51st season in 2020.
 In August 2022, HBO Max removed 200 older episodes of the series from its library after initially offering around 650 episodes.
 On December 13, 2024, it was announced that Max would not be renewing their contract to make episodes of Sesame Street, meaning 2025 would be the last year for episodes made with Max.
 Episodes will be in the HBO Max streaming library until 2027.
 A spokesperson for Sesame Workshop stated: "We will continue to invest in our best-in-class programming and look forward to announcing our new distribution plans in the coming months, ensuring that 'Sesame Street' reaches as many children as possible for generations to come."

 On May 19, 2025, it was announced that Sesame Street would begin to air new episodes on Netflix worldwide and would once again premiere episodes on PBS, with new episodes being released on both platforms on the same day, as well as past seasons.
 This move would also include the acquisition of 90 hours of older episodes by Netflix.
 Season 56 of Sesame Street premiered on Netflix and PBS on November 10, 2025.
-Beginning in January 2026, under a new agreement, the official YouTube channel is expected to host the largest collection of older library episodes.
+Beginning in January 2026, under a new agreement, the official YouTube channel began to host the largest collection of older library episodes.
+The first 100 episodes of the series were uploaded to YouTube on January 15, 2026.